Poorani-27/python_projects-beginner/README.md

 ## Stay Consistent and Motivated

-> "The only way to do great work is to love what you do." - Steve Jobs

 > "Every great developer you know got there by solving problems they were unqualified to solve until they actually did it." - Patrick McKenzie